chuongmep/aps-toolkit/Readme.md

 ## License

+Many source codes here are collected from open-source authors under the MIT License.
+Without their sharing and contributions, I wouldn't be able to do this.
+I am deeply grateful to them, and therefore, I hope that if you are using this tool, please thank them before thanking me and follow their licenses.

 This project is licensed under the terms of the [gnu-gpl-v3.0](License.md).
 Some part of the project base on the licese follow the original project :

 - [forge-convert-utils](https://github.com/petrbroz/forge-convert-utils)